With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 There are certain products and actions to avoid when using a septic system that aren’t common knowledge.
 For instance, garbage disposals add unnecessary solids to your tank, which in turn fills it quickly and requires more frequent pumping.
 Also, antibacterial cleaning products kill the helpful bacteria in your tank that break down solids.
 Avoid using any products that are not explicitly identified as septic safe to keep your system running at optimal efficiency.

 Read up on the recommended septic tips, which saves homeowners the stress of needing repairs or more frequent maintenance.

 It is best to check out the service providers in your area because you should know what you are getting when you pay your bill.
 It is imperative that you know the pumping service will leave your property with the lid safely secured, provide you proof of service and leave your property in as pristine condition as possible when your service is completed.
 It is important to be sure your provider has a good reputation with local regulatory bodies to be sure they are properly handling, transporting and treating the septic when they leave your property.
 With septic services in over 16 states, Wind River Environmental offers everything you need for your new home’s septic system and maintains the highest standards that exceed requirements for all of our own treatment facilities.

 Our expert local technicians are here to keep your septic system safe and running as efficiently as possible.
 They have lived and served each local community throughout their career, and sometimes have multiple generations of family working with them to maintain their good reputation.
-Sign up on our website to schedule any services – or call us at 1-800-499-1682 24 hours a day, 7 days a week.
+Sign up on our website to schedule any services – or call us at 1-800-499-1682.
 If you have any questions about keeping your seasonal property’s septic system healthy, don’t hesitate to contact us today!